 Rakhi or Rakshabandhan is also celebrated between those who shares a caring relationship between each other, whether they are biologically related or not.
-Cousin brothers and sisters also celebrate Rakhi Poornima and shares the same bond of love and care.
-So, celebrate Raksha Bandhan or Rakhi Purnima in 2016 with your loved ones with full zeal and enthusiasm.
+Cousin brothers and sisters also celebrate Rakhi Purnima and shares the same bond of love and care.
+So, celebrate Raksha Bandhan or Rakhi Purnima with your loved ones with full zeal and enthusiasm.

-Before celebrating Rakshabandhan festival in 2016, let’s discuss about its significance.
+Before celebrating Rakshabandhan festival, let’s discuss about its significance -

 It is believed that Rakhi (blessed thread of cotton or silk) has the power to protect the brother or the one who tied Rakhi around his wrist, from all the evil or bad things.
 Rakhi blesses him and give him the power to win against all odds.